ramachandra357/tweetable/readme.txt

 == Changelog ==

+= Version 1.1.7 =
+Tweets with "&" symbols are no longer cut off.

 = Version 1.1.6 =
 Added a conditional statement to check if the TwitterOAuth class is already included, for compatibility with some other plugins.